Your No.1 Choice For Parish Noticeboards in Castle Vale

 About Castle Vale

-Castle Vale is a housing house located together with Erdington, Minworth and Castle Bromwich.
-Currently Castle Vale makes taking place the Castle Vale Ward of Birmingham City Council which is allocation of Erdington constituency (having back been allocation of Hodge Hill constituency until recent times), 6 miles (9 km) northeast of Birmingham city middle in England.
-The Place has an approximate population of 10,000 people and has a distinctly radical residential mood stemming from its records as a postwar overspill estate.
+Castle Vale is a housing land located surrounded by Erdington, Minworth and Castle Bromwich.
+Currently Castle Vale makes up the Castle Vale Ward of Birmingham City Council which is portion of Erdington constituency (having in the past been allocation of Hodge Hill constituency until recent times), 6 miles (9 km) northeast of Birmingham city middle in England.
+The area has an approximate population of 10,000 people and has a distinctly militant residential air stemming from its history as a postwar overspill estate.